 Processing & Flavor Profiles

-We’re serious about traceability.
-For coffees that score 85+, we pay significantly above the local price.
+We’re serious about traceability and or coffees that score 85+, we pay above the local prices to support local projects and production development.
 If a microlot scores even higher (above 87) and is large enough, we pay an additional premium once we’ve contracted and exported.

 By working with the same cooperative partners year after year, we build trust , and that stability lets farmers reinvest.